 Researchers from the University of Basel in Switzerland claimed that AirPods, ‘pencils’ and iPhones have powerful magnetic fields that could potentially stop implanted cardiac devices (ICD) from working, Daily Mail reported.

 According to the team, ‘any’ electrical device containing a magnet could theoretically pose a ‘danger’ to patients who rely on ICDs to jolt their hearts back into rhythm.

 “The public need to be aware of the potential risks of portable electronic devices,” Dr. Sven Knecht, from the varsity, was quoted as saying.

 These devices can cause a problem when carried in your shirt or jacket pocket in front of the chest, as well as when you are lying on the couch and resting the electronic device on your chest, – he added.

 The study, published in the journal of the American Heart Association, showed the Apple products could not be placed closer than 0.78inches, or 2 cm, without interfering with ICDs.

-But the Microsoft product, which costs 70 pounds, could not be within 1.1 inches (2.9 cm), the report said.
+But the Microsoft product, which costs 70 pounds, could not be within 1.1 inches (2.9 cm).